artenax/tor/README.md

 ## Usage
 See torrc file in the archive.
 It includes examples.
 Run: `start.bat`
-Please note: Tor is blocked in some countries, and you must use bridges.
-Only obfs4 bridges work on XP, but I don't provide obfs4proxy.exe yet.
+Please note: Tor is blocked in some countries, in that case use obfs4 bridges.
 XP build will not work on other Windows.
 Please report XP bugs in my Issues.